praanjalmishra/3DGS-CD/README.md

 # 3DGS-CD
-3DGS-based change detection for physical object rearrangement
+3D Gaussian Splatting-based change detection for physical object rearrangement

+Our code and data will be released soon!